Laura Secord: Family history and early life

 Elizabeth gave birth to three more girls: Elizabeth Franks on 17 October 1779; Mira (or Myra) in 1781; and Abigail in September 1783.
-They gave up Abigail for adoption in 1784 to an aunt with the surname Nash.
-Elizabeth Ingersoll died 20 February 1784.
-Thomas remarried the following year to Mercy Smith, widow of Josiah Smith, on 26 May 1785.
-Mercy had no children.
-She has been credited with teaching her stepdaughters to read and do needlework before her death from tuberculosis in 1789.
-By adolescence, the eldest daughter Laura was caring for her sisters and looking after the household affairs.
+Elizabeth Ingersoll died on 20 February 1784, and Abigail was given up for adoption to Elizabeth's sister Abigail and her husband Daniel Nash.
+Thomas remarried on 26 May 1785 to Mercy Smith, widow of Josiah Smith.
+Although Mercy was childless, she has been credited with teaching her stepdaughters to read and do needlework before her death from tuberculosis in 1789.

-Thomas remarried four months after Mercy's death, on 20 September 1789, to Sarah "Sally" Backus, a widow with a daughter, Harriet.
+Thomas remarried four months after Mercy's death, on 20 September 1789, to Sarah "Sally" Backus (née Whiting), a widow with a daughter, Nancy.
 The couple had an additional four girls and three boys.
 The first boy, Charles Fortescue, was born on 27 September 1791.
-Charlotte (born 1793) and Appolonia (born 1811) were the last members of this branch of the Ingersoll family to be born in Massachusetts.
+Charlotte (born 1793) and Appolonia "Appy" (born 1794) were the last members of this branch of the Ingersoll family to be born in Massachusetts.

-Thomas helped suppress Shays' Rebellion in 1786, which earned him the rank of major.
-In the years following, he witnessed and was offended by the continuing persecution of Loyalists in Massachusetts.
-He realized that in the depressed economic conditions that followed the Revolutionary War, and with his own deep debts, he was unlikely to see his former prosperity again.
-In 1793, Thomas met in New York City with Mohawk leader Joseph Brant, who offered to show him the best land for settlement in Upper Canada, where the Crown was encouraging development.
-He and four associates travelled to Upper Canada to petition Lieutenant Governor John Simcoe for a land grant.
-They received 66000 acre in the Thames Valley, and founded Oxford-on-the-Thames (later known as Ingersoll, Ontario), on condition that they populate it with forty other families within seven years.
-After winding up their affairs in Great Barrington, the Ingersoll family moved to Upper Canada in 1795.
+In the years after the Revolutionary War, Laura's father witnessed and was offended by the continuing persecution of Loyalists in Massachusetts.
+Thomas realized that in the depressed economic conditions that followed the war, and with his own deep debts, he was unlikely to see his former prosperity again.
+In 1793, Thomas met in New York City with Mohawk leader Joseph Brant, who offered to show him the best land for settlement in Upper Canada, where the British Crown was encouraging development.
+He and four associates travelled to Upper Canada and petitioned Lieutenant Governor John Simcoe for a land grant.
+They received 66000 acre in the Thames River valley, and founded Oxford-on-the-Thames (later known as Ingersoll, Ontario), on condition that they populate it with forty other families within seven years.
+After winding up his affairs in Great Barrington, Thomas and his family moved to Upper Canada in 1795.